 At St. Bernadette's we want to provide an effective and enjoyable teaching and learning environment, where children flourish.
 We are committed to supporting the emotional health and wellbeing of our pupils and staff.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

-We have 2 qualified Mental Health First Aiders on site should anyone need to speak to them, Mrs Galloway and Mrs Murphy.
+Mrs Galloway is our Mental Health First Aider on site should anyone need to speak to her.

 - help children to understand their emotions and feelings better